onzfonz/comp227/src/content/3/en/part3c.md

 ![api/notes in browser shows notes in JSON](../../images/3/44ea.png)

 The application works almost perfectly.
-The frontend assumes that every object has a unique id in the <i>id</i> field.
+The frontend assumes that every object has a unique id in the `id` field.
-We also don't want to return the mongo versioning field <i>\_\_v</i> to the frontend.
+We also don't want to return the mongo versioning field `__v` to the frontend.

-One way to format the objects returned by Mongoose is to [modify](https://stackoverflow.com/questions/7034848/mongodb-output-id-instead-of-id) the *toJSON* method of the schema, which is used on all instances of the models produced with that schema.
+One way to format the objects returned by Mongoose is to [modify](https://stackoverflow.com/questions/7034848/mongodb-output-id-instead-of-id) the `toJSON` method of the schema, which is used on all instances of the models produced with that schema.
 Modifying the method works like this:

 ```js